Nick Holman: AFL career

 After nine matches in two seasons, he was delisted at the conclusion of the 2015 season.
 He then made a move to the South Australian National Football League (SANFL) where he played for the Central District Football Club in 2016 and 2017.

 After spending two seasons in the SANFL, Holman was recruited by the Gold Coast Suns in the 2018 rookie draft.

+After 145 games for the Suns, Holman retired at the end of the 2026 season.